Yeh-Fei/HSRSV/README.md

 # HSRSV
-The HSRSV source code will be made available here when the HSRSV paper is accepted.
+Source codes of Coupled Tensor Decomposition for Hyperspectral Image Super-Resolution in Presence of Spectral Variability will be made available here when the paper is accepted.